awsdocs/amazon-ecs-developer-guide/doc_source/vpc-endpoints.md

 + VPC endpoints currently don't support cross\-Region requests\.
 Ensure that you create your endpoint in the same Region where you plan to issue your API calls to Amazon ECS\.
 + VPC endpoints only support Amazon\-provided DNS through Amazon Route 53\.
 If you want to use your own DNS, you can use conditional DNS forwarding\.
 For more information, see [DHCP Options Sets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html) in the *Amazon VPC User Guide*\.
 + The security group attached to the VPC endpoint must allow incoming connections on port 443 from the private subnet of the VPC\.
-+ Controlling access to Amazon ECS by attaching an endpoint policy to the VPC endpoint isn't currently supported\.
-By default, full access to the service will be allowed through the endpoint\.
-For more information, see [Controlling Access to Services with VPC Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-access.html) in the *Amazon VPC User Guide*\.

 ## Creating the VPC Endpoints for Amazon ECS<a name="ecs-setting-up-vpc-create"></a>